-- to understand the value of writing as a means of remembering, communicating organising and developing ideas and as a source of enjoyment - to write for a range of readers - to write in a range of forms including stories, poems, lists, captions, notices, instructions and invitations - to plan and review their writing - to work collaboratively - to use the computer to generate written work - to use punctuation in their writing to create sentences and paragraphs - to spell a range of common words accurately outlined in the Literacy framework - through daily "speed reading" practise learn to spell a list of weekly spellings linked to phonics & including irregular words. - to learn spelling patterns and apply to other words - to check the accuracy of spelling using dictionaries - to hold the pencil comfortably in order to develop a cursive form following the conventions of written English - to form letters correctly (use of exit stroke) and position them correctly - to join letters (Year 1 onwards) - to understand the need to write clearly and neatly in order to communicate meaning effectively - to develop the use of correct grammar and structures of written English - · to extend vocabulary through consideration and discussion of words - to have literacy work displayed around the classroom and school (Library etc).
+- to understand the value of writing as a means of remembering, communicating organising and developing ideas and as a source of enjoyment - to write for a range of readers - to write in a range of forms including stories, poems, lists, captions, notices, instructions and invitations - to plan and review their writing - to work collaboratively - to use the computer to generate written work - to use punctuation in their writing to create sentences and paragraphs - to spell a range of common words accurately - through weekly 'Phonics Challenges' set by teachers and shared with parents, practise reading and (when appropriate) spelling words linked to their phonics focus, at times including irregular words. - to learn spelling patterns and apply to other words - to check the accuracy of spelling using dictionaries - to hold the pencil comfortably in order to develop a cursive form following the conventions of written English - to form letters correctly (use of exit stroke) and position them correctly - to join letters (Year 1 onwards) - to understand the need to write clearly and neatly in order to communicate meaning effectively - to develop the use of correct grammar and structures of written English - to extend vocabulary through consideration and discussion of words - to have literacy work displayed around the classroom and school (Library etc).